Kurdish officials: Iran launches new drone bombings in Iraq | Law-Order

 The group, known by the acronym KDPI, is a leftist armed opposition force banned in Iran.

-Iran's state-run IRNA news agency and broadcaster said the country's Revolutionary Guard ground forces targeted some bases of a separatist group in the north of Iraq with its "precision missiles" and "suicide drones."
-The Kurdish television network Rudaw, citing a local doctor, said the Iranian strikes killed two people and wounded 15 others.
+Iran's state-run IRNA news agency and broadcaster said the country's Revolutionary Guard ground forces targeted some bases of a separatist group in the north of Iraq with its "precision missiles" and "suicide drones''.

+Two people were killed and seven were wounded, according to Kurdish Brig Gen Goran Ahmed, chief of civil defence in Koya.

 The Iranian drone strikes targeted a military camp, homes, offices and other areas around Koya, Nuri said.
 Nuri described the attack as ongoing.